ArthurCRodrigues/twitter-practice/README.md

-# Twitter Backend API Simulation Challenge
+# Springboot - Twitter Backend API Simulation Challenge
 This challenge focuses on simulating a simplified Twitter API backend.
 Your goal is to implement a REST API that handles tweets and provides basic tweet management.

 ## 1. Introduction
 Your mission is to create a REST API that manages tweets.
 For this challenge, you can use any backend language or framework you prefer, but the core principles of a RESTful API should be followed.

+**OBS:** I (Gabriel) added a docker compose and docker file which allows you to run your Springboot application on a container with live reload.
+Just ensure that you added Springboot DevTools to your dependencies, otherwise, it won't work.
+Also, ensure that all the code is in the root of this repository, I'll leave a sample.

 ## 2. Challenge Definition
 In this challenge, you MUST create a REST API to simulate a Twitter-like service.
 Pay close attention to all the following instructions!